jlowcode/jlowcode-wiki/jlowcode_en/survey_en.md

 ## About

-<p>OSurvey Plugin is an Element plugin, through the use of this plugin it is possible to create a poll element for voting where you can configure several alternatives.</p>
+<p>Survey Plugin is an Element plugin, through the use of this plugin it is possible to create a poll element for voting where you can configure several alternatives.</p>

 <p>Example: </p>
 <ul>